Curious QNEIs from QNEC: New Bounds on Null Energy in Quantum Field Theory: Discussion

-While we view this work as an important first step in the study of \boundName[s] in interacting theories there is still much more to explore: \begin{itemize} \item Our \boundName[s] in higher dimensions are localised in the $(u,v)$ plane, but not in the transverse space, so they are not truly localised bounds on the stress tensor.
-Additionally this integration strictly trivialises the right-hand side of our bounds (albeit in a physically uniteresting way).
+While we view this work as an important first step in the study of \boundName[s] in interacting theories, there is still much more to explore: \begin{itemize} \item Our \boundName[s] in higher dimensions are localised in the $(u,v)$ plane, but not in the transverse space, so they are not truly localised bounds on the stress tensor.
+Additionally, this integration strictly trivialises the right-hand side of our bounds (albeit in a physically uninteresting way).
 It would obviously be interesting and useful to try to leverage the techniques we've established here to find bounds that are also localized in this transverse direction.
 At a technical level, it was necessary to have a flat entanglement cut in the transverse directions to make use of the results for $\Delta K$ for a null strip given in~\cite{Bousso:2014uxa}.
 Having the expression for $\Delta K$ for null strips with ``wiggly edges'' would allow us to utilize local variations and the QNEC in its local form, \eqref{eq:localQNEC}.
-However this expression for the modular Hamiltonian is not known outside of free theories.
+However, this expression for the modular Hamiltonian is not known outside of free theories.
 The modular Hamiltonians of infinite null half-sheets with wiggly edges {\it do} admit closed form expressions \cite{Faulkner:2016mzt,Casini:2017roe} however we have so far not been able to leverage this expression to derive any new interesting bounds.
 Regardless, it is worth revisiting and reviewing this approach more carefully in the future.
+We expect that it is possible to localise the QNEI~\eqref{eq:higher_dim_QNEI} in the transverse directions.
+Removing the integrals over $y_\perp$ in~\eqref{eq:higher_dim_QNEI} gives a reasonable, transversally-localised QNEI conjecture.
+We leave the proof for future work.